 Before going through the bother of building your own Raspberry Pi surveillance camera(s), be sure to check out the costs of commercial grade security cameras online.
 Security cameras have become relatively inexpensive in recent years.
 Depending on your needs, an off-the-shelf security camera may be less costly than a DIY Raspberry Pi solution.

 One great option for a security camera is Ubiquiti Networks’ UniFi G3 video camera.
-This video surveillance camera can be purchased for US $149.
+This video surveillance camera costs US $149.
 It captures 1080p HD video in both daytime and nighttime scenes.
-You can also purchase a IR Range Extender accesssory for this camera that extends the camera’s night vision range to approximately 25 meters.
+You can also purchase a IR Range Extender for this camera that extends the camera’s night vision range to approximately 25 meters.

 Another great supplier for commercial video security cameras is Axis Communications.
 Axis offers standard box video surveillance cameras as well as a range of fixed dome security cameras.
-Axis also has a range of panoramic security cameras for 360° and 180° surveillance.
+Axis also offers panoramic security cameras for 360° and 180° surveillance.
 You can purchase Axis surveillance cameras from any regional Axis reseller.

 Getting started with a Raspberry Pi security camera display

 That’s it!
 You should now be able to setup a Raspberry Pi security camera display.
-If you have any questions, reach out to our support team.
+If you have any questions, you can find support for Screenly OSE topics linked here.
+Options include posting questions on GitHub or on listed Screenly OSE forums.